The mission of the Bonner Leader program is to transform the

 school GPA of 2.50, and must have been accepted for admission to

 Lindsey Wilson College.
 This scholarship is also available to

 transfer students on the A.P.
 White Campus in Columbia with a GPA

 Lindsey Wilson United Methodist

-This is a need-based scholarship requiring the
+This is a need-based scholarship up to $1,000 requiring that the

 student be an active member of The United Methodist Church.

 Applicants must present a written recommendation from their